 The novel is not a straightforward narrative but rather a complex and cryptic text that combines elements of fiction, riddles, historical references and esoteric symbolism.
 It is closely tied to the mysteries of Rennes-le-Château and the broader mythos involving the Priory of Sion and the secrets hidden in the region.

 Personally I feel this is the most important work by Chérisey rather than his manuscript 'Stone & Paper'.
-Others have alleged that this manuscript was a joke played on Chaumeil by Chérisey, who disliked Chaumeil.
-We must remember the words of Paul Rouelle, friend of Chérisey, who in responses to questions posed to him by Paul Saussez in 2019 [via private email] wrote;
+Others have alleged that this manuscript was a joke played on Chaumeil by Chérisey who disliked Chaumeil.
+We must remember the words of Paul Rouelle, friend of Chérisey, who in responses to questions posed to him by Paul Saussez in 2019 [via private email and published on his Facebook account] wrote;

-Lincoln also referred to Chaumeil in disparaging terms calling him the "so called expert on the Rennes-le-Château story, who is now wheeled out as [an] expert.
+Lincoln also had a low opinion of Chaumeil describing a rather childish reaction by Chaumeil when Pierre PLANTARD decided to appear himself in a BBC interview, when the prior arrangement was for Chaumeil to be the 'spokesperson'!
+He also speaks of him in disparaging terms calling him the "so called expert on the Rennes-le-Château story, who is now wheeled out as [an] expert.

 Structure and Content: